pmoskovi/WebSocket-KafkaApp-ChatGPT4o/README.md

-# WebSocket-KafkaApp-ChatGPT4o
+# Lessons Learned from Building a Kafka App From Scratch Using HTML5, WebSocket, NodeJS with ChatGPT-4o

-Building a Kafka App From Scratch Using HTML5, WebSocket, NodeJS with ChatGPT-4o
+See blog post on medium: Lessons Learned from Building a Kafka App From Scratch Using HTML5, WebSocket, NodeJS with ChatGPT-4o